moonmaster9000/chopper/README.markdown

 You can break up a string into 140 character chunks using the `#tweets` or `#each_tweet` method on `String` instances.
 It will break on the nearest word boundary
 (instead of chopping the tweet in the middle of a word).
 It also allows you to choose the delimeter - it defaults to `...`

+    my_tweet =
+      "This tweet is over the 140 character limit, unfortunately. " + "Now I'll have to break the tweet up into smaller tweets. " + "Well, that's just great.
+Gosh Darnit!
+Arrrghhhhh!"

+    my_tweet.tweets
+      #==> [
-    my_tweet = "This tweet is over the 140 character limit, unfortunately.
+        "This tweet is over the 140 character limit, unfortunately.
 Now I'll have to break the tweet up into smaller tweets.
-Well, that's just great.
+Well, that's just ...", "great.
 Gosh Darnit!
-Arrrghhhhh!" my_tweet.tweets
+Arrrghhhhh!"
+      ]

+    my_tweet.tweets :delimeter => "... (more)"
       #==> [
         "This tweet is over the 140 character limit, unfortunately.
 Now I'll have to break the tweet up into smaller tweets.
-Well, that's just ...", "great.
+Well, that's ... (more)", "just great.
 Gosh Darnit!
 Arrrghhhhh!"
       ]

     my_tweet.each_tweet do |tweet|
       p tweet
     end